 Slice stems on the bottom so they can sit flatly in the crockpot

-Use a scissors to trim pointy leaves (not necessary, but recommended!)
+Use scissors to trim pointy leaves (not necessary, but recommended!)

-Slice top of artichoke so it is flat.
+Slice the top of the artichoke so it is flat.
 This will make it easier to fill with the oil and spices

 Bang the artichoke on a sturdy surface to help open up the leaves.
 Use your fingers to open up the artichokes + be sure to rinse very well in the sink. (sometimes they can have dirt or even small bugs in them – YUCK!)